-When you are told that baby will never be, it feels as though someone has taken the wind out of you.
-It feels right then and there that your heart is incomplete….a gaping hole that is left inside which will never be filled on this earth.
-I had never seen Gabe weep before.
+When you feel the aching emptiness that you will never hold your baby, it feels as though someone has taken the wind out of you.
+It feels right then and there that your heart has a gaping hole.
+Gabe also was devastated, and the nurse allowed us some privacy as we consoled each other.
 I think it is important to remember, the fathers hurt too.
 He held my hand in silence the whole way home, and we tried to process the news in between the hustle of our very busy home.

 We decided to wait for the baby to pass naturally at home which happened a few weeks later.
 It was by far the hardest experiences of my life physically and emotionally.
-It opened my eyes to the excruciating physical pain, grief, and trauma women experience when they lose a child.
-You give your body over to your child when you are expecting.
-The nausea, fatigue, aches, and growing frame seem a small price to pay the moment that baby is in your arms.
-However, what about when that life doesn’t come to full bloom?
-It is something so difficult to process as you struggle to make sense of your empty arms.
+It opened my eyes to the excruciating physical pain, grief, and trauma women experience in miscarriage.
+When you are pregnant, you immediately give so much to your baby.
+The nausea, fatigue, aches, and growing body seem a small price to pay for the gift of a new life.
+However, when that life doesn’t come to full bloom it is something so difficult to process.
+You struggle to make sense of your empty arms.
 It is one thing to suffer physically for the sake of a new life, but it is another to suffer physically as a result of a death.
 Gabe never left my side through the labor pains and the tears.
 He physically and emotionally held me up when I was too weak to do it on my own.

 I also felt God so near.
 He showed up for me in the past few weeks in such personal ways.
 Through letters from my sisters, words from my mother, meals, flowers, and messages from friends, kisses from my children, the kindness of the nurses, and the embrace of my spouse.
 Pain and suffering can drown us if we let it, but they can also be our teachers.
 Throughout the last few weeks I have never experienced the depth of the love of God as I did through this time.